The sparse parity matrix: Moments and expansion

 To show that $U$ is a flipper of $A$ we consider a variable node $v\in U$ and an adjacent check node $a\in\Cs(\vA)$.
 Assume for a contradiction that $\partial a\cap U=\cbc v$.
 Then for all other variable nodes $u\in\partial a\cap\Vs(\vA)$ we have $u\in\cF(\vAs)$.
 Hence, the only way to satisfy check $a$ is by setting $v$ to zero, too.
 Thus, $v\in\cF(\vAs)$, which contradicts $v\in U$.

 Finally, to show that $U\cap\cF(\vA)=\emptyset$ it suffices to prove that any vector $\newx_\slush\in\ker\vAs$ extends to a vector $\newx\in\ker\vA$.
 To see this we recall the peeling process \eqref{eqslushpeel} that yields $\Vs(\vA)$.
 Let us actually run this peeling process in two stages.
 In the first stage we repeatedly remove check nodes of degree one or less from $G(\vA)$: \begin{quote} while there is a check node of degree one or less, remove it along with its adjacent variable (if any). \end{quote} The set of variable nodes that this process removes is precisely $\Vf(\vA)$ and we extend $\newx_\slush$ by setting $\newx_v=0$ for all $v\in\Vf(\vA)$.
-Next we repeatedly delete variable nodes of degree one or less: \begin{quote} while there is a variable node of degree one or less, remove it along with its adjacent check (if any). \end{quote} Let $y_1,\ldots,y_\ell$ be the variable nodes that this process deletes, and suppose that they were deleted in this order.
+Next we repeatedly delete variable nodes of degree one or less: \begin{quote} while there is a variable node of degree one or less, remove it along with its adjacent check (if any). \end{quote} Observe that since in the second stage we also delete the neighbours (if any) of the chosen variables, any checks which remain at the end of this stage have all the neighbours they had before the stage began.
+In particular, we cannot create any new check nodes of degree at most one, and do not have to repeat the first stage.
+Thus the outcome of this two-stage process is the same as that described in~\eqref{eqslushpeel}.

+Let $y_1,\ldots,y_\ell$ be the variable nodes that this process deletes, and suppose that they were deleted in this order.
 Then we inductively extend $\newx_\slush$ by assigning the variables in the reverse order $y_\ell,\ldots,y_1$ as follows.
 At the time $y_k$ was deleted, where $1\leq k \leq \ell$, this variable node either had no adjacent check node at all, in which case we define $\newx_{y_k}=0$, or there was precisely one adjacent check node $b_k$.
 In the latter case we set $\newx_{y_k}$ to the (unique) value that satisfies $b_k$ given the previously defined entries of $\newx$.
 The construction ensures that $\newx\in\ker\vA$. \end{proof}

 Second, we bound the probability that $|C_\slush(\vA)|-|V_\slush(\vA)|$ is large and at the same time $f(\vA)\sim\alpha_*$.
 The proof of the following lemma, which we postpone to \Sec~\ref{Sec_Lemma_expectedSolutions}, is based on a delicate moment calculation.